Thresholds Outpatient and Intensive Outpatient Services are person-centered, trauma-informed, and evidence-based.

 More than 2.7 million men and women have served in Iraq and Afghanistan.
 For many, the return home is fraught with challenges:

 Veterans of past conflicts represent 8% of the total U.S. population, yet 30% of the homeless population.
-Currently, government funding serves only 1 of 10 veterans in need, and over 800 are experiencing homelessness.
+Currently, government funding serves only 1 of 10 veterans in need.

 Thresholds boasts more than 60 years of experience working with Chicago’s most at-risk populations.
 Integrating our award-winning, evidence-based practices and strategic partnerships, the Veterans Project includes homeless outreach, housing services, supported employment, peer-driven supports, substance use treatment, integrated physical and mental health services, and trauma-based therapies.